Research involving humans

 For more information on this definition and the exemption of service evaluations and audits, please refer to the information on what projects require ethical review and approval.

-If you are planning research involving the NHS, visit the Research involving the NHS page.
+If you are planning research involving the NHS, visit the guidance on research involving the NHS, MOD or health and social care.